 - write shorthand – not a query a customer looking to outsource copywriting would search for.

-- how to write a brief – the 5th page result this could be interesting – “how to write a brief for a copywriter”
+- tone of voice – the 5th page result this could be interesting – “how to write for a brand’s tone of voice”

-So this query definitely has commercial intention and I shall add to my spreadsheet.
+So this query definitely has some commercial intention and I shall add to my spreadsheet.